Freshwater-class ferry: Proposed retirement 2021–2023

-Return to service 2023–2025
+Return to service (2023–2025)

-After the 2023 New South Wales state election it was announced by new Transport minister Jo Haylen that the new State Government intended to return as many as possible of the four Freshwater-class ferries to full time service.
+After the 2023 New South Wales state election it was announced by transport minister Jo Haylen that the state government intended to return as many as possible of the four Freshwater-class ferries to full time service.

 Freshwater had had a major drydocking and refit in February–March 2021, allowing the vessel to continue in service for another five years before another large refit is required (due before 2026).

 Freshwater departing Manly Cove in 2024 in her post 2021 refit livery.
 This livery was made standard during the reintroduction of the vessels.

-Queenscliff was in storage at Cockatoo island for around 18 months.
+Queenscliff was in storage at Cockatoo Island for around 18 months.
 In mid-2023, she was given a major refit, with a second drydock in August, which enabled her to be returned to service on 27 November 2023.
 Again this will allow the vessel to continue in service for another five years before this is required again (due in 2028).

 Narrabeen was deteriorating in storage at Cockatoo Island after her "retirement" in 2021, but was intended to come back to service in 2022 after an engine rebuild.
 After much delay, it was announced that the engine rebuild was cancelled due to supply chain issues and expense, and the vessel was retired officially.
-However, after the 2023 New South Wales state election new Transport Minister Jo Haylen announced that Narrabeen would return.
-Following a refit, including a rebuild of the engines and a new control system, she was to return to full service in mid-2025.
+However, after the 2023 state election transport minister Haylen announced that Narrabeen would return.
+Following a refit, including a rebuild of the engines and a new control system, she returned to full service in October 2025.

 Collaroy was retired in 2023 after it was decided that it would not be economically viable to return her to duty due to her mechanical differences to her sisters.
+In January 2026, it was announced that Collaroy will be scrapped.

 In September 2024, Transport for NSW announced that the Government would be opening a tender process for electric ferries on the Manly route.